 Observed Potential of Delta 8 THC / Areas to Study

-It’s our initial observations that D8 THC has the medicinal potential to be several orders of magnitude more beneficial than CBD and Delta 9 THC.
+It’s our initial observations that D8 THC has the medicinal potential to be several orders of magnitude more beneficial than CBD and Delta 9 THC, but it will take years of clinical tests to make that a reality.
 So it’s hoped that the medical and cannabis communities will rally hard behind this amazing new cannabinoid.